 Once research is done, then you can begin composing the paper.
 You want a good introduction.
 Make it at least one solid paragraph and be sure to state your thesis in the form of a sentence in the first paragraph.
 The following paragraphs, after your introduction, will begin the body of the work.
 The body follows the outline that you have been fine-tuning all throughout your research.
 It lays out the facts that support your thesis following a logical sequence.

 Finally, you will write your conclusion.
 The conclusion should hit the high notes on the most crucial points that back up your theory.
-It should then end with a restatement or summarization of your thesis.
+It should then end with a restatement or conclusion of your thesis.
 The conclusion of the paper is probably the hardest part to write, and the most crucial.
 Spend as much time as you need to get it just right.

 Writing a thesis or other research paper is about following basic steps.
 These fundamental guidelines will not change even as you move forward towards your degree.
 Eventually, you might even be called upon to write the ultimate thesis, a doctoral dissertation.
 If you do, you will still follow these same basic steps in order to achieve the success you seek.

 For writing an excellent thesis, you need to know how to open your mind to idea.
 Do not restrict yourself to few worn-out ideas.
 The newer the ideas, the better for you!
 So try to highlight unique issues through your thesis.
 Also, lots of instructors seem to appreciate the students coming up with new ideas for the research.
 So try to think of new ideas instead of following the old concepts and research ideas.